lidofinance/lido-ethereum-sdk/packages/sdk/README.md

 In order to access transaction signing functionality you need to provide viem WalletClient instance.
 Accessing web3 methods without web3Provider will result in error.

+We support account hoisting as per Viem `WalletClient`, so passing account is not required for transactions and related functions.
+Some functions don't usually require web3provider to be present like `simulate...` or `populate..` but **not passing an account** to them will result in **request to web3provider** and an **error if it is missing**.

 ```ts
 import { LidoSDK, LidoSDKCore } from '@lidofinance/lido-ethereum-sdk';
 import { createWalletClient, custom } from 'viem';